gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - image and link served via api
 - A user can pull to refresh the list of looks
    - see 13.6
+- A user can tap on a look in a grid and see a post detail page
+   - the destination is conditional on the type of the post (outfit or product) either (view 3.1) or (view 3.6), respectively